wp-plugins/sexybookmarks/readme.txt

 == Upgrade Notice ==
 = 3.0 =
-This version is a major upgrade, and as such, some namespaces have been changed.
-Additionally, if your server *DOES* have PHP5+ _and_ the PHPGD library installed, you will need to login to your dashboard to generate a new sprite based on your selection of displayed networks.
-If you do not go to `Settings -> SexyBookmarks` and click "Save Changes" after upgrading, the plugin will most likely not work for you!
+Users whose servers have PHP5+ AND the PHPGD library installed will need to login to their dashboard (Settings -> SexyBookmarks) and click the "Save Changes" button upon upgrading to generate a dynamic image sprite based on your selection of networks.

-This is due to the fact that we are now creating the image sprite dynamically to drastically reduce file sizes and reduce page load times.
-It is also important to note that if your server is not using PHP5+ or does not have the PHPGD library installed, the plugin will simply continue using the old method of displaying the static sprite which is still included in the plugin.